-Can you tell us a little about the data model for your application using Scylla?
+Can you tell us a little about the data model for your application using ScyllaDB?
 What’s your primary key?

 In Redis we used it in combination with another, app-specific, id.
 We just concatenated them.
 The problem with Redis was that over time, when the globally unique ids were connected with an app-specific id that could be shared, iterating and listing took so long using the SCAN function.
 That was not feasible.
 Other than that, Redis was really fast.
 I don’t think the instigators of this app knew there would be so many IDs.